emlapzo9x/tinshop-ng/README.md

 - You can now rename unidentified content to one that meet the naming scheme's requiremnets for faster next time processing.
 - Implemented some features and functions from the popular `Switch-library-manager`
 - Tested on rclone mount with more than 10K titles. processing with titles matching the name schemes in almost 10 sec.
+- Store Authentication using http basic auth either with `forwardAuth` or a built-in Http auth.
+- Protection against forged requests using `Hauth`.
+- Basic protection against external downloads other than tinfoil.
+- and more

 # ⚠️ Disclaimer